waiwera/waiwera/doc/user/setup_time.rst

 Solution of non-linear equations
 ================================

 At each time step the `PETSc <https://www.mcs.anl.gov/petsc/>`_ "SNES" non-linear solver (with Newton-Raphson iteration by default) is used to solve the discretised mass and energy conservation equations, e.g. equation :eq:`beuler2` for the backwards Euler time-stepping method.
 The conservation equations are re-written as a function, known as the **residual** function, so that finding the root of this function corresponds to solving the original equation.
-For example, for the backwards Euler time-stepping method, the residual function :math:`\mathbf{r}` is:
+For example, for the backwards Euler time-stepping method, the residual function :math:`\mathbf{f}` is:

 .. math::